BrandonCorey/LS_170_notes/Overview_of_Internet.md

 - The lowest point is called the bottleneck
 - Low bandwith can be an issue when working with large amounts of data, but usually is less of a problem than latency for performance in a networked application

-# Big note before continuing... #
-When it comes to the data-link layer and Internet layer below, most modern home routers have combined this functionality into a single unit
-- These "routers" serve as both switches (with ethernet ports that multiple devices could connect to) and routers
-- Because of this, do not try to visualize the physical hardware that implements these protocals, might confuse you

 ## Link/ Data Link layer ##
 An interface between the workings of the physical network and the more logical layers above
 - Protocals at this layer are concerned with identification of devices on the physical network and moving data between them e.g hosts (computers), switchers, routers